-There are several objectives for this course: First, we will introduce the basic principles of grant writing.
+There are several objectives: First, we will introduce the basic principles of grant writing.
 In this regard, a primary objective of the course is to teach you how to describe your ideas and experimental objectives in a clear and concise manner within the standard NIH grant format.
 To accomplish this, you will be required to write an NIH F30 (combined degree) or F31 (straight PhD) grant proposal based on your own laboratory thesis project.
-Second, we will provide insights into how NIH grants are processed and reviewed.
-To this end, you will participate in three mock study sections, in which you will evaluate and score grant applications from past students and from others in the class.
-Other students here at Penn wrote the proposals that you will review during the first session.
-You and your colleagues will write the proposals to be reviewed for the final two sessions.
+Second, we will provide insights into how NIH extramural program is organized, as well as how grants are submitted, processed, and reviewed.
+To this end, in addition to several full class meetings where we will discuss these topics, you will participate in three mock study sections, in which you will evaluate and score grant applications from past students and from others in the class.
+Other students here at Penn wrote the proposals that you will review during the first two sessions.
+You and your colleagues will write the proposals to be reviewed for the final session.

-Grant proposal: Details on the content of the F30/31 proposal are given below, and will be discussed at length in class and during workshops.
+Grant proposal: Some details on the content of the F30/31 proposals are given below, and will be discussed at length in the first class and during workshops.
 Your final proposal will be graded for overall ability to express your experimental objectives in a clear, concise, and potentially fundable manner.

-Mock study section 1 &2: You will be given several past grant proposals written by students here at Penn.
-[We may also review a few RO1's written by Penn faculty here if I can swing it!]
+Mock study section 1 &2: You will be given several past grant proposals written by students or faculty here at Penn.
 Everyone must read each grant and be prepared to discuss its strengths and weaknesses.
 In addition, some of you will be assigned as reviewers for one of these proposals.
 One week later the entire class will meet to discuss the strengths and weaknesses of each proposal in a study section type meeting.
-The main objectives of this exercise are to introduce you to the proposal format and the study section "culture," and to provide you with some examples of what makes a good, as well as a not so good, proposal.
-Afterwards, when possible, you will receive the actual summary statement for these grants written by reviewers of an NIH study section.
+The main objectives of this exercise are to introduce you to the proposal format, the study section process and "culture," and to provide you with some examples of what makes a good, as well as a not so good, proposal.
+Afterwards, when possible, you will receive the actual summary statement for these grants that were written by reviewers of an NIH study section.

-Basic study section dynamics: For each grant, the primary reviewer will provide a brief and succinct description of the proposal to the other members of the panel (class) such that others can ask key questions that everyone will use in formulating a final opinion about the proposal.
+A note on basic study section dynamics: We will explain/demonstrate the detailed process and order for grant review in our first few sessions.
+Briefly, for each grant, the primary reviewer will provide a succinct description of the proposal for the other members of the panel (class), so that others can ask key questions that everyone will use in formulating a final opinion about the proposal.
 The primary reviewer should discuss the overall strengths and weaknesses of the proposal, and be prepared to answer questions from other class members regarding the proposal.
 The secondary and tertiary reviewers will then state whether they agree with the assessments made by the primary reviewer, and add any additional insights that will help others generate a final score.
 Once this is done, the proposal will be open for discussion by other members of the study section.
 Students will not be asked to provide written critiques of these proposals.